 (5) Reflects cash bonuses awarded along with the fiscal 2011, fiscal 2010 and fiscal 2009 grants of restricted stock awards.
 The amounts reflected represent the amount of the bonuses charged to selling, general and administrative expenses in the Company's consolidated statements of operations in accordance with GAAP related to the cash value of the cash bonuses that were awarded simultaneously with the grants of restricted stock awards.
 Each recipient of a cash bonus award received the right to an amount of cash consideration that is fixed on the award date and vests ratably over a three-year service period.
 The Company recognizes the associated expense on a straight-line basis over the three-year period in which the services are performed.
-The amount reflected for fiscal 2011 includes the expense related to the cash bonus award for the fiscal 2011 amount of \$2,254,000 for Mr. DeMatteo is comprised of \$900,000 related to his fiscal 2011 grant (or one-third of the \$2,700,000 total cash bonus award for fiscal 2010) and \$754,000 related to his fiscal 2009 grant (or one-third of the \$2,262,000 total cash bonus award for fiscal 2009).
+The amount reflected for fiscal 2011 includes the expense related to the cash bonus earned for the fiscal 2011, fiscal 2010 and fiscal 2009 cash bonus awards based on continued service provided by the Named Executive Officer during fiscal 2011.
+For example, the fiscal 2011 amount of \$2,254,000 for Mr. DeMatteo is comprised of \$900,000 related to his fiscal 2011 grant (or one-third of the \$2,700,000 total cash bonus award for fiscal 2011), \$600,000 related to his fiscal 2010 grant (or one-third of the \$1,800,000 total cash bonus award for fiscal 2010) and \$754,000 related to his fiscal 2009 grant (or one-third of the \$2,262,000 total cash bonus award for fiscal 2009).